 - Do you submit your final wage amounts at the end of the policy period?
 This is required by the insurer.

 - Do you deduct money from your workers’ wages for workers compensation?
 This is not lawful.

-These publications may also help you meet your obligations:
+These resources may also help you meet your obligations: